inmite/android-selector-chapek/README.md

 ## How to install it:

- - open Android Studio and 'Preferences→Plugins→Browse repositories' and search for 'SelectorChapek'
+ - in Android Studio: go to `Preferences→Plugins→Browse repositories` and search for `SelectorChapek`

  _or_

- - [download it](http://plugins.jetbrains.com/plugin/7298) and install via 'Install plugin from disk'
+ - [download it](http://plugins.jetbrains.com/plugin/7298) and install via `Preferences→Plugins→Install plugin from disk`

 ## How to use it: